 Kapi'olani Community College expects its employees and students to carry out their responsibilities free of intoxication by any illegal drugs or alcohol.
-Employees and students are not permitted to manufacture, distribute, possess, use, dispense or be under the influence of illegal drugs as prohibited by state and federal law at College-sponsored or approved events, on school property or in buildings used by the College for education, research and recreational programs.
+Employees and students are not permitted to manufacture, distribute, possess, use, dispense or be under the influence of illegal drugs as prohibited by state and federal law at College-sponsored or approved events, on school property or in buildings used by the College for education, research and recreational programs unless a special permit for consumption of alcoholic beverages on campus has been issued by the Chancellor.
 The College expects lawful behavior by employees and students during their presence on College premises and at College events.
 Within the constraints of its mission, the College encourages cooperation with law enforcement agencies in enforcing statutes regarding the use of illegal drugs.

-The University of Hawai'i Executive Policy EP 11.201 recognizes that substance abuse is a complex problem that is not easily resolved solely by personal effort and may require professional assistance and/or treatment.
+The University of Hawai'i Executive Policy EP 11.201

+(https://go.hawaii.edu/yP4) recognizes that substance abuse is a complex problem that is not easily resolved solely by personal effort and may require professional assistance and/or treatment.
 Employees and students with substance abuse problems are encouraged to take advantage of available diagnostic, referral, counseling and prevention services.
 Kapi'olani Community College has the Employee Assistance Program (EAP) where employees may receive confidential, short-term professional counseling services in accordance with the EAP plan.
-Kapi'olani Community College will not excuse misconduct by employees and students whose judgment is impaired due to substance abuse.
+Kapi'olani Community College will no excuse misconduct by employees and students whose judgment is impaired due to substance abuse.